-Ensuring the health and safety of your staff forms an important part of your duties as an employer, including the provision of a workplace that is neither too hot nor too cold.
+Ensuring the health and safety of your staff forms an important part of your duties as an employer, including taking steps to ensure a workplace that is neither too hot nor too cold.

 In this guide, we examine the rules on minimum and maximum workplace temperatures, providing employers with practical advice on the provision of a safe, lawful and comfortable working environment.